Why Emotions? Why History?

 Open House of History creates pathways into this shared space of contemplation and engagement.

-Moving through the feelscape of time can be calming and restorative, while also becoming cathartic and transformative for our relationships with others.
-Here we do not simply observe, but reflect, feel, and participate in what comes before us.
+The feelscape of time is the threshold between who we have been and who we might become.
+Moving through this space can be calming and restorative, while also becoming cathartic and transformative for our relationships with others.
+We reflect, feel, and participate in what comes before us.
 We consider not only how emotion informs our understanding of place and community, but also how the wider emotional life of this region continues to move through our own lives.

-By opening ourselves through feeling—so much of which begins by hearing what is out of sight—we begin to notice what has been neglected, unseen, or lost within the world around us and between us.
+By opening ourselves through feeling—so much of which begins by hearing what is out of sight—we begin to notice what has been neglected or lost within the world around us and between us.

 We are drawn toward one another by what we cannot fully know alone.